MarcinGladkowski/fantastic-pancake/_posts/2021-11-24-Clean-Code-Workshop.md

 title: "Clean Code workshop"
 published: true
 ---
-At the 13Th of December i participated in Clean Code and Architecture workshops done by Docplanner.
+At the 13Th of December I participated in Clean Code and Architecture workshops done by Docplanner.
 Yep, very relevant topic for each developer.
 The practicing of writing the clean code is the one of most grateful think for you, colic and your business.
 The clean code allows you to make easy changes, maintainable things which you have time to forget.
 This is the skill to practicing every day.